react-native-community/jsc-android-buildscripts/README.md

 ## International variant

-Starting with <unreleased> version, we provide two build variants which differ in i18n support.
+Starting with 216113.0.0 version, we provide two build variants which differ in i18n support.

 ### Default variant